 Yet again the message of the religion is that if something benefits you, it’s sinful and bad and you’re neglecting your family responsibilities, but if it benefits the religion, it’s righteous and good and brings praise to Jehovah and, in that case, the neglect of your family may be perfectly fine.

 This victimizes everyone in the religion, including those families who suffer financially because they’re afraid of going away to work, and of course the older family members who need to suffer a “crisis” on their own because food at the Jehovah’s Witness headquarters needs to be cooked or strangers in a foreign country need someone to preach the JW message to them.
 Shameful and disgusting all around.

-This hypocrisy was originally pointed out by Facebook user Israel Ricky Gonzales in a closed group.
+This hypocrisy was originally pointed out by Facebook user Israel Ricky Gonzales.
 My thanks to Gonzales for noticing this and posting the information.